kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-12-the-maasai-market.md

 itinerary:
   - paragraph: "We will pick you up at your hotel and drive to the clock tower, a famous monument of the city, then from there we will head south.
 The Maasai Market is just two minutes drive away"

-  - paragraph: "Once you get there you will be greeted with a welcoming sight of colourful crafts just there for you to shop and own.
+  - paragraph: "Once you get there you will be greeted with a welcoming sight of colorful crafts just there for you to shop and own.
 Its like shopping for quality industrial made crafts, only that these are hand-made."

-  - paragraph: "Now that the van is full of shopped items, we will  safely drive you back to your hotel, and let you spend time with your newly shopped possesions"
+  - paragraph: "Now that the van is full of shopped items, we will  safely drive you back to your hotel, and let you spend time with your newly shopped possessions"

 remarks:
-  - paragraph: This tour can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This tour can be incorporated in other packages too, please create your bucket list and send it to us to we can create you a quote!